YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 7.5.
-Cannot login in web interface with admin user
-The password hashing in the users table is activated ALWAYS on blur even that the UI is not showing it (yes, that is more of a bug, than a feature).
-The solution is to restart the application layer WITHOUT any authentication, change the admin user password from the UI and restart the application layer with authentication once again.

-    export QTO_NO_AUTH=1
-    bash src/bash/qto/qto.sh -a mojo-hypnotoad-start

-    # now change the AdminEmail user password from the UI, delete the test users
-    # as they all have the convenient "secret" password
-    export QTO_NO_AUTH=0
-    bash src/bash/qto/qto.sh -a mojo-hypnotoad-start

-### 7.6.
 You have reached the hw provisioning limits of your AWS account
 If you get one of the errors below, go the UI of the AWS admin console and delete non-used resources.
 Fortunately, all resources have the &lt;&lt;env&gt;&gt;_&lt;&lt;resource_name&gt;&gt; naming convention either in the object or in their Tags, which means you will know what you are deleting.

     Error: Error creating VPC: VpcLimitExceeded: The maximum number of VPCs has been reached.